Mean speed theorem: Details

 Oresme provided a geometrical verification for the generalized Merton rule, which we would express today as $s = \frac{1}{2}(v_0 + v_{\rm f})t$ (i.e., distance traveled is equal to one half of the sum of the initial $v_0$ and final $v_{\rm f}$ velocities, multiplied by the elapsed time $t$), by finding the area of a trapezoid.
-Clay tablets used in Babylonian astronomy (350–50 BC) present trapezoid procedures for computing Jupiter's position and motion and anticipate the theorem by 14 centuries.
+Clay tablets used in Babylonian astronomy (350–50 BC) present trapezoid procedures for computing Jupiter's position and motion.

 The medieval scientists demonstrated this theorem—the foundation of "the law of falling bodies"—long before Galileo, who is generally credited with it.
-Oresme's proof is also the first known example of the modelization of a physical problem as a mathematical function with a graphical representation, as well as of an early form of integration, thus laying the foundation of calculus.
+Oresme's proof is also the first known example of the modelization of a physical problem as a mathematical function with a graphical representation, as well as of an early form of integration.
 The mathematical physicist and historian of science Clifford Truesdell, wrote:

 The theorem is a special case of the more general kinematics equations for uniform acceleration.